MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/enable-disable-dns-dynamic-registration.md

 4. Right-click **RegistrationEnabled**, click **Modify**, type *0* in the **Value data** box, and then click **OK**.
 5. Exit **Registry Editor**.

-For additional information, see [How to configure DNS dynamic update in Windows Server](configure-dns-dynamic-updates-windows-server-2003.md).
+For more information about how to configure DNS dynamic updates and how to integrate DNS updates with DHCP, see [How to configure DNS dynamic update in Windows Server](configure-dns-dynamic-updates-windows-server-2003.md).